creare-com/podpac/doc/source/developer/specs/nodes.md

 * Advanced users create new nodes to implement custom algorithms (see Algorithm Node spec)
 * Advanced users create new nodes to composite various nodes together following custom rules (see Compositor Node spec)
 * Advanced users create new nodes to construct pipelines from custom json (see Pipeline Node spec)
-* Advanced users inspect results from an execution by examining the cached data quantities (see caching spec)
+* Advanced users inspect results from an evaluation by examining the cached data quantities (see caching spec)

 # Specification
 ## User Interface